Gypsum Underlayment

 Also called gypsum concrete, cementitious underlayment, Gypcrete, or Levelrock, gypsum underlayment is a mixture of gypsum powder, Portland cement, and sand.
 It is commonly used in floor/ceiling assemblies in commercial wood-framed construction.
 The ratio of ingredients changes based on the specific mix design, which influences the psi of the finished assembly.

-At Nettles, the gypsum underlayment material is mixed and batched onsite, using a pump connected to the building’s water line.
+Nettles Construction Solutions batch mixes the gypsum underlayment material onsite, using a pump connected to the building’s water line.
 Then, long hoses are used to pump the material into the pour location.

 Common applications of gypsum and elevated concrete